acominola/Water-End-Use-Customer-Segmentation/README.md

 This repository contains the code of the **end-use based water customer segmentation analysis approach**, developed in Cominola et al. (under review) to aid the discovery of residential water end-use behaviors from water use data metered at sub-daily sampling resolution by means of single-point intelligent meters.
 The repository also contains the data used in Cominola et al. (under review) to test the method.

+**Requirements:**
-**Requirements:** Matlab - The code in this repository has been developed and tested on Matlab R2018b
+Matlab - The code in this repository has been developed and tested on Matlab R2018b The following additional Matlab packages:
+- [Vivid] (https://www.mathworks.com/matlabcentral/fileexchange/20848-vivid-colormap).
+Copyright (C) 2008, Joseph Kirk
+- [Matlab Toolbox for Dimensionality Reduction](https://lvdmaaten.github.io/drtoolbox/) Copyright (C) 2013, Laurens van der Maaten

 **Citation:** Cominola, A., Nguyen, K., Giuliani, M., Stewart, R. A., Maier, H. R., & Castelletti, A. (under review).
 Data mining to uncover heterogeneous water use behaviors from smart meter data.
 Water Resources Research, under review